benhsz/parless/steps-to-implement.md

      one (two (three (four))) (two (three (four)

-If it does look too strange, it might be best to just match the closing parenthesis.
+If it does look too strange, it might be best to just match the closing parentheses.

      one (two (three (four))) (two (three (four)))